redmineBOOST/documentation/introduction.md

 **redmineBOOST** Process Description file to execute.

-To simply execute a Process Desription just provide the filename:
+To simply execute a Process Description just provide the filename:
 ```
 $ rboost create-issue.rbo
 ```